Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Katy

 Katy’s schools are legendary, seriously.
-In fact, parents move here just for Katy ISD.
+Parents move here just for Katy ISD.
 You’ll find gorgeous new subdivisions with pools, parks, and enough amenities to keep everyone happy.

-The shopping and dining scene keeps getting better, and you’re still close enough to downtown for work.
-Note, though, that everyone and their brother is moving to Katy, so traffic on I-10 can be packed during rush hour.
+The shopping and dining scene keeps improving, and you’re still close enough to downtown for work.
+Note that everyone and their brother is moving to Katy, so traffic on I-10 can be packed during rush hour.

 Memorial